aishna12/Panama-s-Daily-Short-Term-Load-Forecasting/README.md

 <!--DATA SOURCE-->
 ## Data Source

-The Dataset for Panama's National Electricity Consumption was downloaded from [kaggle](https://www.kaggle.com/ernestojaguilar/shortterm-electricity-load-forecasting-panama) website.
+The Dataset for Panama's National Electricity Consumption was downloaded from [kaggle](https://www.kaggle.com/ernestojaguilar/shortterm-electricity-load-forecasting-panama) website for the datetime: 03-01-2015  01:00:00 to 27-06-2020 00:00

 * CSV File : continuous_dataset.csv
 * Description of data and its features: Columns metadata and train-test splits details.pdf